Secure Medicaid Without Losing Your Home or Savings

 Can I create my own estate plan, or should I consult with an attorney?

 While it is possible to create your own estate plan, working with an experienced estate planning attorney is highly recommended.
-An attorney can help you navigate complex legal requirements, identify potential issues, and create a customized plan that addresses your unique circumstances and goals.
+An attorney help you come up with and navigate complex legal requirements, identify potential issues, and create a customized plan that addresses your unique circumstances and goals.
 This ensures that your estate plan is effective and legally sound.
 This provides peace of mind for you and your loved ones.

 What is the difference between a revocable trust and an irrevocable trust?